Code-Institute-Submissions/TeachFlow/testing.md

 #### Unsolved
 * <strong>Memory Game - Sticky hover on touchscreen devices:</strong>
 When playing the memory game on touchscreen devices, the tiles hover effect appears to stick.
 This is evident in both the 'computer round' & 'player's round'.
 After researching, I found that this bug is a common issue.
-Several work-arounds were tried including a solution provided by [CSS-Tricks](https://css-tricks.com/solving-sticky-hover-states-with-media-hover-hover/).
+Several workarounds were tried including a solution provided by [CSS-Tricks](https://css-tricks.com/solving-sticky-hover-states-with-media-hover-hover/).
-Unfortunately, no solution tried resolved this issue completely.
+Unfortunately, no solution I tried was able to resolve this issue completely.
 ----------------------------